-- Refusal of the Call: Subverted — Adam Warlock calls in the Hulk to help out, but refuses as the Avengers are there and he's still quite sore with him.
+- Refusal of the Call: Subverted — Adam Warlock calls in the Hulk to help out, but he refuses as the Avengers are there and he's still quite sore with them.
 As this was the point where Green Hulk, Grey Hulk and Banner had become Professor Hulk, Captain America realizes it's time to put aside their differences and decides to clear the air once everything is over.
 Hulk is fine with this and finally joins.

 - Reset Button: Worked into the plot as the result of Nebula taking the Gauntlet for herself.
 The resurrection of all those killed was just a side bonus.

 - Retcon: While Jim Starlin had already introduced the Infinity Gems in the 1970s during his run on Warlock, they were called Soul Gems back then, and they all looked the same and had similar powers, instead of each Gem controlling a different aspect of existence.
 This was still the case when they were used in Steve Engelhart's Silver Surfer run, as well as during Starlin's own run on the title that lead to The Infinity Gauntlet.
 It was only in Thanos Quest that Starlin established the Gems as having different, unique powers and colors.

 - The Gauntlet works better when all its gems are present.
 Justified, as it's mentioned that the Power Gem especially takes the abilities of the others and backs them with its infinite power.